1. Writing a Multi Layer Feedforward Neural Network from Scratch

 self.optimizer = self.optimizer.opt_dict[opt]

-This method is under development but, the important part here is last two lines.
+This method is under development but the important part here is the last two lines.
 Optimizer(layers=self.layers, name=opt, learning_rate=lr, mr=mr)

-is a class which encapsulated all our optimizers.
-When calling a class, it will initialise all our optimizer's necessary terms also.
-I will provide a that code also but lets take a look at some glimpse.
+is a class which encapsulates all our optimizers.
+When calling a class, it will initialize all our optimizer's necessary terms also.
+I will provide that code also but let's take a look at some glimpse.

 class Optimizer: